oracle/python-cx_Oracle/doc/src/module.rst

     The edition parameter is expected to be a string if specified and sets the edition to use for the session.
-It is only relevant if both the client and the server are at least Oracle Database 11.2.
+It is only relevant if both the client and the database are at least Oracle Database 11.2.
+If this parameter is used with the cclass parameter the exception "DPI-1058: edition not supported with connection class" will be raised.

     The appcontext parameter is expected to be a list of 3-tuples, if specified, and sets the application context for the connection.
 Application context